SanduniNavoda/springboot-pos-system/README.md

 # Point of Sale System (POS)

-This is the backend implementation of a Point of Sale (POS) system developed using Spring Boot and MySQL.
+This is the backend implementation of a smart Point of Sale (POS) system developed using Spring Boot and MySQL.
 The system includes functionalities for managing items, item categories, stock, and point of sale transactions.
 Additionally, it incorporates authentication using Spring Security with JWT.

 ## Features